gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

 the [deployment.yaml](./chart/echo-server/templates/deployment.yaml), we rather maintain the image reference in the component descriptor.
 In detail, the connection is the following:

-- The [component descriptor](./component-descriptor.yaml) contains a resource with name `echo-server-image` and a reference to the actual image:
+- The [component descriptor](./component-archive/v2-external/component-descriptor.yaml) contains a resource with name `echo-server-image` and areference to the actual image:

   ```yaml
   name: echo-server-image